InOr3p/obsidian-notes/COD/OAuth authentication.md

 #### 6. API call

-Now the client application has the access code, it can finally fetch the user's data from the resource server.
+Now that the client application has the access code, it can finally fetch the user's data from the resource server.
 To do this, it makes an API call to the OAuth service's `/userinfo` endpoint.
 The access token is submitted in the `Authorization: Bearer` header to prove that the client application has permission to access this data.

 ```http
 GET /userinfo HTTP/1.1